25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 Gobi Desert

-Gobi Desert has beaten several other famous deserts, like Patagonia, Kalahari, and Sonoran deserts.
-The area of the Gobi Desert is a lot larger in size than Peru.
-Moreover, this desert is the largest in Asia.
+The Gobi Desert is the largest desert in Asia and has beaten several other famous deserts, such as the Patagonia, Kalahari, and Sonoran deserts.
+Its area is much larger than Peru’s.

 Gobi Desert

-He found the first known fossil of dinosaur eggs in 1923; twenty-six of those eggs were 9 inches in length on average.
-Also, he is the alleged inspiration for Indiana Jones.
+He found the first known fossil of dinosaur eggs in 1923; twenty-six of those eggs were, on average, 9 inches in length.
+He is also the alleged inspiration for Indiana Jones.

 Moreover, other types of fossils were discovered in this desert, such as the fossils of early mammals and even some prehistoric stone implements.

 The Gobi Desert is so cold that in winter, it snows, and even sometimes, frost covers the dunes.
-The reason behind this coldness is its northern proximity and also that it lies about 910- 1520 meters above sea level.
+This coldness is due to its northern proximity and its location, about 910- 1520 meters above sea level.

 However, it is not the coldest desert on the planet.
 Though here you may see low temperatures like minus 32.8 degrees Celsius, still the coldest place is Antarctica, as it reaches a temperature of minus 89.2 degrees Celsius.